 Melt the shea butter gently over a double boiler until not quite fully melted.

-Then, I add the essential oils.
-I put in 5 drops of Helichrysum, due to it’s cell regenerating, skin protecting and other beneficial properties, and 10 drops of Sweet orange.
+I like to put in 5 drops of Helichrysum and 10 drops of Sweet orange.

-Mix it in for another minute or so and then place in an 8oz container.
+Mix it in for another minute or so and then place it in an 8oz container.
 Viola!
-Nourshing hand creme that isn’t greasy!
+Nourishing hand creme that isn’t greasy!
 Be sure to pin this to your favorite boards for later!

 This recipe originally used Frankincense essential oil, and I had that on hand at the time.
 However, due to further and more in-depth studies, I no longer use Frankincense.

 That is simply because the plant itself has become endangered, and as a responsible aromatherapy/herbalist student, I do not want to use plants that are harvested unsustainably to the point of being endangered and/or extinction.